Bussylizzie/Datakliq-capstone/README.md

 ## Analysis and Visualization

-The analysis of ATM machine maintenance indicates that out of determinants factors such as Error rate, service response rate, average waiting time, the main determinant of average user per ATM is the success rate.
+The analysis of ATM machine maintenance indicates that out of determinants factors such as Error rate, service response rate, average waiting time, success rate has significant effect on average user per ATM.
 The higher the success rate of the machine the higher the number of Cardholders that use the ATM.
 However, this does not seem to have effect on Transaction Records of the ATMs

 ![](ATM_machineAnalysis2.PNG)